 I suspect Comcast has a discount for being a “conglomerate”.
 For long-term owners this is good: you can buy more shares at fair valuations, and hopefully, the board and the management resume buybacks soon.
 Forward PE for 2020 is below 15, which is way below the market, but slightly more than for example AT&T (but Comcast’s management is superior to AT&T).

 This chart shows the trailing P/E over the last 15 years:

->

-> During the GFC in 2008/09 both the earnings and cashflow increased, but the share price still declined: A price of 10 in August 2008 was followed by a low if 5.6 in March 2009.
-The share price recovered quickly and in mid-2010 it almost touched 10 dollars again, a much faster recovery than S&P 500.
-Business has of course changed quite a bit since then, but I believe this is one of the better stocks to own in a recession.
+During the GFC in 2008/09 both the earnings and cash flow increased, but the share price still declined: A price of 10 in August 2008 was followed by a low if 5.6 in March 2009.
+The share price recovered quickly and in mid-2010 it almost touched 10 dollars again, a much faster recovery than the S&P 500.
+The business has of course changed quite a bit since then, but I believe this is one of the better stocks to own in a recession.

->

-> - Monopoly market share in cable and theme parks.
+- Monopoly market share in cable and theme parks.

 - Fair to cheap valuation.